Holy Cross Crusaders men's basketball

 The Holy Cross Crusaders men's basketball team represents the College of the Holy Cross in Worcester, Massachusetts (about 40 miles (64 km) west of Boston) in NCAA Division I competition.
 The team competes in the Patriot League and plays their home games in the Hart Center.
-The program boasts such notable alumni as Boston Celtics legends Bob Cousy and Tom Heinsohn, and longtime Providence College basketball coach Joe Mullaney.

 Under coach Doggie Julian, the Crusaders won a national championship in 1947.
 It is the only school from Massachusetts to win an NCAA Division I tournament.
 Along with Final Four appearances in 1947 and 1948, Holy Cross has appeared 13 times in the NCAA tournament, most recently in 2016.
 Dave Paulsen was appointed the program's 19th head coach on March 28, 2023.

 History

 Beginnings and national prominence

 Basketball first appeared at Holy Cross in 1900 but was discontinued several times until its reinstatement in 1939.
 The Crusaders originally played their home games at the Boston Garden and the South High Community School.
 In 1947, the Crusaders, behind coach Doggie Julian, NCAA tournament MVP George Kaftan, star Joe Mullaney and freshman point guard Bob Cousy, beat Oklahoma at Madison Square Garden to win the NCAA championship.

 The team entered the NCAA Division I men's basketball tournament as the last seed in the 8-team tournament.
 In the first game, Holy Cross defeated the Navy 55–47, in front of a sold-out crowd at Madison Square Garden.
 Mullaney led the team in scoring with 18 points, mostly in part to Navy coach Ben Carnevale's decision to have his players back off from Mullaney, who was reputed as being more of a playmaker than a shooter.
 In the semi-final match, Holy Cross faced the City College of New York, coached by Nat Holman.
 The Crusaders, led by Kaftan's 30-point game, defeated the Beavers 60–45.
 In the championship game, Holy Cross faced a Bruce Drake coached University of Oklahoma team in another sold-out game at Madison Square Garden.
 Kaftan followed up his semi-final game performance with 18 points in the title game, leading the Crusaders to a 58–47 victory against the Sooners.
 Along with UConn, Holy Cross is one of the two New England schools to ever win the NCAA tournament.